Kitchen

 What’s the best natural drain cleaner for a clogged sink?

 You should start with a gallon of boiling water straight into the drain opening to go the natural route.
-However, if that doesn’t work, mixing baking soda and vinegar is your best option.
+Mixing baking soda and vinegar is your best option if that doesn’t work.

 What’s the best chemical drain cleaner for a clogged sink?